jemacom/gorgeouscode/README.md

-= Gorgeous Code (alpha)
+= Gorgeous Code (beta)

+## Most relevant entities overview:

-### Model overview:
+### Models
 * Project: has the git information about each project
 * Report: represents a full report with RBP analysis and Model Diagram analysis.
 Stores the commit hash, branch and the gc_config for each report.
-* RailsBestPracticesAnalysis: belongs to one report and has the score and nbp_report for the analysis.
+* Rails BestPractices Analysis: belongs to one report and has the score and nbp_report for the analysis.
-* ModelDiagramAnalysis: has the json_data attribute for the analysed project, representing the model diagram.
+* Model Diagram Analysis: has the json_data attribute for the analysed project, representing the model diagram.

-### Service overview:
+### Services
 * Create Project: Creates new project and deals with github hooks.
 * Start Report: Creates new report and associated ModelDiagram and RBP analyses.

+### Jobs
+* Create Report Job: Just to pass the HooksController to the StartReport service.
+* Perform Analyses

-### lib/modules:
+### Modules/lib:
-* VM Connection: Establishes new VM connection, prepares repository and gemsets, runs commands, generates DOT and JSON files.
+* VM Connection: Acts as an abstraction, for what could be in fact a Virtual Machine or Docker container where a GitHub project would be downloaded and analyzed.
+At the moment is just creating folders and playing with RVM and Gemsets to achieve this abstraction.
+Establishes new VM connection, prepares repository and gemsets, runs commands, generates DOT and JSON files.
 All around badass.

-### Other:
-* Use posgresql as your database

-### Installation
+## Installation and other notes
 * If you have errors with the gem `eventmachine` maybe this solution helps <https://stackoverflow.com/questions/30818391/gem-eventmachine-fatal-error-openssl-ssl-h-file-not-found>
+* Check if you "/usr/locpsql -U postgres -h localhost" works, the gc.yml from the projects will probably create databases